wedding rescheduling guide

 I want you to be aware of my availability before starting the process of rescheduling your wedding date.
 To make things easy I have created this guide including steps to rescheduling, my availability calendar for 2021, my rescheduling policy and links to wedding blogs providing advice to couples during this time.

-we plan, so
+we plan, so you can party!

 contact your venue